department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 - Ability to verify response content by string comparison (contains/not contains)
 - Ability to include sensitive information via secret management, e.g. client key, in configuration.
 - Ability to specify frequency, time for down, alert frequency.
+- Ability to specify arbitrary tags on checks to enable searching or grouping.

 ---